uberfig/godot-build-and-deploy-plugin/README.md

 ### setup

+you can download the build and deploy file on it's own from itch [here](https://figroot.itch.io/godot-build-and-deploy)

 just place the build-and-deploy file into your addons folder and enable the plugin

 you will need butler installed (and added to path if on windows)